ashleyesau/Ashley-Esau/README.md

 Hi, I am **Ashley Esau**, a data professional who builds production-style data systems.

-I started in market research data processing, which taught me early that data quality is not a technical concern — it is a business one.
+I started in market research data processing, which taught me early that data quality is not a technical concern.
+It is a business one.
 That foundation has shaped everything since.

 From there I grew curious about how larger systems work.
 How data moves from raw inputs to decisions.
 How companies like Netflix or Spotify make sense of the behaviour happening inside their products.
 How the infrastructure underneath an analytics layer actually gets built.
 Each project I take on starts with a question I cannot shake, and ends with a system I understand deeply.